Qolhak-e Olya

-Qolhak-e Olya (قلهك عليا, also Romanized as Qolhak-e ‘Olyā; also known as Qolhak-e Bālā) is a village in Qushkhaneh-ye Bala Rural District, Qushkhaneh District, Shirvan County, North Khorasan Province, Iran.
-At the 2006 census, its population was 358, in 82 families.
+Qolhak-e Olya (قلهك عليا) (Note: Also romanized as Qolhak-e ‘Olyā; also known as Qolhak-e Bālā) is a village in Qushkhaneh-ye Bala Rural District (Note: Formerly Qushkhaneh Rural District) of Qushkhaneh District in Shirvan County, North Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 358 in 82 households.
+The following census in 2011 counted 184 people in 61 households.
+The 2016 census measured the population of the village as 418 people in 123 households.